x-humanoid-robomind/x-humanoid-robomind.github.io/README.md

 We provide a simple Franka sample trajectory along with the code for reading the dataset [read_h5.py](./static/read_h5.py) and [pick_apple_into_drawer_h5.zip](https://drive.google.com/file/d/1EC26fwhftw-9h_HJ5ohqxf4kcEJe_ZzH/view?usp=sharing).

+## 📖 Version Update 📖

+### Version 1.1 & 1.2

+Compared to Version 1.0, we further expanded the dataset, which now includes 107K trajectories, 479 tasks, and covers 96 different object classes.

+In version 1.2, we added 10 tasks of Upright_Cup data to Version 1.1, including 1 real-world task and 9 tasks from the digital twin environment.
+The goal of these 10 tasks is to flip a mug, but they involve different environmental settings, such as the range of mug placement, table textures, and mug appearances.

+For more HDF5 file formats, please refer to [all_robot_h5_info_v1.2.md](./static/all_robot_h5_info_v1.2.md).

+### Version 1.0

+The initial version of RoboMIND contains 55K trajectories, and 279 tasks, and involves 69 different object classes.

 ## 📝 Citation 📝
 If you find RoboMIND helpful in your research, please consider citing:

 ```
-@article{wu2024robomindbenchmarkmultiembodimentintelligence,
+@article{wu2024robomind,
-        title={RoboMIND: Benchmark on Multi-embodiment Intelligence Normative Data for Robot Manipulation},
+  title={Robomind: Benchmark on multi-embodiment intelligence normative data for robot manipulation},
-        author={Kun Wu and Chengkai Hou and Jiaming Liu and Zhengping Che and Xiaozhu Ju and Zhuqin Yang and Meng Li and Yinuo Zhao and Zhiyuan Xu and Guang Yang and Zhen Zhao and Guangyu Li and Zhao Jin and Lecheng Wang and Jilei Mao and Xinhua Wang and Shichao Fan and Ning Liu and Pei Ren and Qiang Zhang and Yaoxu Lyu and Mengzhen Liu and Jingyang He and Yulin Luo and Zeyu Gao and Chenxuan Li and Chenyang Gu and Yankai Fu and Di Wu and Xingyu Wang and Sixiang Chen and Zhenyu Wang and Pengju An and Siyuan Qian and Shanghang Zhang and Jian Tang},
+  author={Wu, Kun and Hou, Chengkai and Liu, Jiaming and Che, Zhengping and Ju, Xiaozhu and Yang, Zhuqin and Li, Meng and Zhao, Yinuo and Xu, Zhiyuan and Yang, Guang and others},
   journal={arXiv preprint arXiv:2412.13877},
   year={2024}
 }
 ```